fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ## Getting Started with Blockly

-Now that we are set up with the basics, lets get started programming with blocks!
+Now that we are set up with the basics, let's get started programming with blocks!

 ---

 ### Blockly Workspace

-In Blockly, you piece togther logic using blocks.
-There are a bunch of different kinds of blocks that you can use that each do differnt things and behave in differnt ways.
+In Blockly, you piece together logic using blocks.
+There are a bunch of different kinds of blocks that you can use that each do different things and behave in different ways.
 Some blocks connect together one after the other, and some blocks go inside other blocks.
 You don't need to remember the ways each kind of block is allowed to connect together as it is all automatic!
 All you need to do is drag the blocks around and they will automatically connect to where they are allowed to go.
 You can detach them by dragging them off and then putting them somewhere else.
 Go ahead and dray some of the blocks around.
 Don't worry about breaking the logic, we are going to clear it all away soon anyway!

 This area where all the blocks are located and able to be dragged around and connected together is called the *workspace* and is the area which makes the logic for your game.